SkinnyDevi/MU-VR-Experience/README.md

 <a name="use-cases"/>

 ## Use Cases
-Register Users are able to:
+Registered Users are able to:
 - Watch short films in the theatre
 - Rate the short films
 - View ratings for a specific short films

-Managers are able to:
+Administrators are able to:
 - Do all actions a registered user can
 - Manage users
 - Manage short film ratings

-Administrators are able to:
-- Do all actions a manager can
 - Insert new short film videos and trailer images

 What you can do with this app: